eugene-kamenev/BagelUI-TeaCache/README.md

 This update adds support for dfloat11 compressed BAGEL models and enhances model management, flexibility and inference speed within the BagelUI:

 -   **DFloat11 Compressed Model Support:**
     -   Integrated full support for loading and running DFloat11 compressed version of BAGEL model.
+Install 'dfloat11' python package if you updated the repo and dont want to reinstall requirements.txt
 -   **Dynamic Model Loading & Switching:**
     -   Introduced new **⚙️ Models** tab, allowing dynamic loading and switching between different BAGEL model checkpoints and quantizations.
 -   **Inference Optimizations:**